scriptotek/ar-project/_posts/2019-17-01-prototype.md

 As of 2018 the possibilties of using mobile phones for indoor wayfinding or localizing is unfortunately still quite limited.
 GPS-sattelites do not penetrate the insides of buildings and adapting WiFi-networks for trilateration usually yield low precision (with error margins of several meters often placing the user in a different room).
 Solutions require specialized beacons, specialized WiFi-points or other third party technologies, taking time and resources to implement.
 We wanted to see if we could offer wayfinding without the costly and time consuming alternatives, ideally only requiring a phone.

-Wikitude offer different ways of recognizing objects in the environment or the environment itself:
+Wikitude offers different ways of recognizing objects in the environment or the environment itself:

 * Scene reconition
   * Images of large (mainly outdoor) scenes.